jaketothepast/node-webby-crawler/README.md

 1. ~~queueing~~
 2. Setup a datastore -- Probably will use docker for this, some sort of docker-compose setup/
 3. Tests -- Probably with Jest.
+4. Docker Compose - Set up a dev environment (or environment in general) using Docker compose.